gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 +===========================+
 ```

 * Copy driver jar at any location on one of the cdap master node.
-For ex copied `h2-1.4.200.jar` in `/tmp` folder.
+For example, copied `h2-1.4.200.jar` in `/tmp` folder.
 * Create a json file with below content and copy that in same directory used in above step.<br/>Name of the json file should be same as jar file with extension `.json`.
 For ex `h2-1.4.200.json`
 ```
 {